 Farah Al Qasimi

-Farah is an artist working with photography, video and performance.
-She studied photography and music at Yale University in 2012 and received her MFA from the Yale School of Art in 2017.
+Farah studied photography and music at Yale University in 2012 and received her MFA from the Yale School of Art in 2017.

-Selected exhibitions include Conversation 7 (with Marcela Pardo Ariza) at the San Francisco Arts Commission (2018); No to the Invasion: Breakdowns and Side Effects at CCS Bard Galleries, New York (2017); More Good News at Helena Anrather, New York (2017), and Coming Up Roses at The Third Line, Dubai (2016).
+Selected exhibitions include Artist's Rooms, Jameel Arts Centre, Dubai, (2019), Conversation 7 (with Marcela Pardo Ariza), San Francisco Arts Commission (2018); No to the Invasion: Breakdowns and Side Effects, CCS Bard Galleries, New York (2017); More Good News, Helena Anrather, New York (2017), and Coming Up Roses, The Third Line, Dubai (2016).

-Farah’s work is housed in public collections including Barjeel Art Foundation, Sharjah, UAE; the Abu Dhabi Music and Arts Festival, Abu Dhabi, UAE; and Maraya Art Centre, Sharjah, UAE.
+Farah’s work is housed in public collections including Jameel Arts Centre, Dubai, UAE; Barjeel Art Foundation, Sharjah, UAE; the Abu Dhabi Music and Arts Festival, Abu Dhabi, UAE; and Maraya Art Centre, Sharjah, UAE.